 We kept the decorations bright and simple.
 We experimented with a balloon arch made up of balloons of all sizes in four different colors, orange, light pink, white and coral.
 We really wanted to use green as an accent color to mimic the orange trees and leaves attached to the oranges.
 We found some green garland (which were actually Hawaiian leis) and laid it across the table and added some oranges, clementines and flower picks to make it really pop.
 We lined up the lunch boxes that were tied with ribbons in our four main colors.
 Our centerpiece was a wood tray that I found at Home Goods (similar here).
 I brought it home with the idea of using it to display tapered candles in all of our colors.
 I enlisted the help of my dad who easily drilled holes for the tapered candles to sit in.

 After all of our preparation we ended up having to cancel our baby shower altogether.
 Our state put in a further restriction limiting the number of people just one week before our shower was planned for.
-It was a disappointment not to share this with all our loved ones, but 2020 has taught us all to become more flexible, especially with planned events.
+It was a disappointment not to share this with all our loved ones, but this pandemic has taught us all to become more flexible, especially with planned events.
 The good news is that we loved planning, designing and even making the food for this baby shower and next time we can all get together again we already have everything we need!

 For more DIY Craft ideas check out these posts: